 The most controversial star in the universe just got even more extraordinary.
-For the past few months, astronomers have been zeroed in on a strange star named KIC 8462852 that has been experiencing odd dimming patterns, evidence that some other large structure is passing over it.
+For the past several years, astronomers have zeroed in on a strange star named KIC 8462852 (also known as Tabby's star) that has been experiencing odd dimming patterns, even an instance of dimming 2 percent in one night.

 Of course, this is mere speculation.
-By contrast, the leading natural explanation proposed so far theorizes that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.
+By contrast, a natural explanation proposed theorized that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.

-The comet theory had been gaining momentum, but now new evidence has emerged that appears to discredit it, reports New Scientist.
-In other words, astronomers are back to square one.
-And yes, that means the alien theory is still on the table.
+The comet theory gained momentum, but later evidence emerged that appeared to discredit it, reports New Scientist.
+In other words, astronomers couldn't agree on one theory.
+And yes, that means the alien theory was a contender.

 In order for comets to explain these patterns, it would require about 648,000 comets, each 200 kilometers wide, to have passed in front of the star.
 The odds of this happening are staggering, to say the least.